Carcajou Point site: Structures

 Three types of house structures were identified at the site.
 The first is a mat-covered wigwam with pole frame-based foundation; this type was based on observation of circular placement of post-molds.
 The second type is a rectangular structure resembling a bark summer-house described from the early Historic period.
 The third is a square structure with wall-trench construction which resembles the house structures found in the Heally component of the Zimmerman site and the Middle Mississippian Aztalan site about 13 miles north of Carcajou Point.
 This type is associated with radiocarbon dates of A.D.
 998 and A.D.
 1028 at Carcajou Point.

 Features

 79 pit features were excavated in the 1957 fieldwork.
 Hall's report did not provide a typology of feature types but it was implied that the main type was refuse pits.
 The refuse pits at Carcajou Point were thought to have started out as storage pits constructed to store food for later consumption; which were converted to refuse pits as their contents soured.

 Burials

 Three burials were excavated representing both primary and secondary (ie "bundle") interments.
 The first was a fragmentary burial found in a basin-shaped pit with no grave goods.
-The second was a bundle burial with 6 individuals and grave goods consisting of pottery vessels and an arrowshaft straightener.
+The second was a bundle burial with 6 individuals and grave goods consisting of pottery vessels and an arrow shaft straightener.
 The third was a primary interment of an infant in a refuse pit.